 It’s this emotional pain caused by volatility that is price we pay for long term returns.
 If capturing high returns was easy, everyone would do it, and the returns would cease to exist.
 The financial blogger Morgan Housel put it eloquently when he said, “Returns do not come for free.
 They demand a price, and they accept payment in uncertainty, confusion, short-term loss, surprise, nonsense, stretches of boredom, regret, anxiety, and fear.”

-For those of us interested in investing without the use of intermediaries, there are a number of risk tolerance questionnaires available online which serve as a good starting point.
+For those of us interested in investing without the use of intermediaries, there are a number of risk tolerance questionnaires available online which serve as a good starting point, and which I’ve written about here.
 To get a “back of the envelope” idea of your risk tolerance, another good starting point is to have a look at the historic maximum losses incurred by your potential investment (ensuring the returns cover a long enough time period to capture some market crashes), and ask yourself whether you’d be comfortable with losing that amount of your portfolio, and whether it would affect your lifestyle.
 Remember, as mentioned before, it’s always easy to deal with losses in theory, looking backwards and knowing that the investment has later rebounded.
 It’s much more difficult to deal with losses in real life.
 As an illustration, the graph below shows the maximum drawdowns (maximum losses) of various combinations of the S&P 500 and a 3 month treasury:

 If you’re interested in how your “risk tolerance” is calculated, it’s made up of 2 factors – your willingness to take risk (how happy you are to accept losses in the hope of longer term gains), and your ability to take risk (how much a loss in your portfolio would affect your financial goals).
 In general, your risk tolerance is set at the lower of the 2 – someone with a low willingness to accept risk, but high ability would be a ‘low risk’ investor, as would someone with a high willingness, but low ability.